hrydgard/ppsspp-site/docs/getting-started/installing-games-android.md

 1. Install PPSSPP on your iOS device.
 [Unofficial guide](/docs/reference/ios-support).

-2. Connect your iOS device (iPhone or iPad) via USB to your PC.
+2. Connect your iOS device (iPhone or iPad) via USB to your Mac.

 3. Open the device in Finder.
 Click the Files tab, then you should see PPSSPP and/or PPSSPP Gold listed.